 History has proven Virginia is perfect for growing weed.
 Its land is so ideal that lawmakers made it illegal not to use it for cannabis.
 For someone looking to grow weed in this state, it would make sense to take advantage of this fact.

-There is more information about guerilla growing in the free downloadable guide: The Marijuana Grow Bible.
+For those new to cannabis cultivation, The Marijuana Grow Bible can help.
 It covers growing stealth outdoor and indoor gardens that avoid detection while still developing into strong, potent plants.
 If you plan to grow weed in Virginia, it is exactly the type of information you need.